Yazoo land scandal: Yazoo land sales

 In 1794, four new companies were formed: the Georgia Company, the Georgia-Mississippi Company, the Upper Mississippi Company, and the new Tennessee Company.
 Their principals included individuals active in the 1789 purchases, as well as leading Georgia politicians such as James Gunn and United States Supreme Court Associate Justice James Wilson.
-These companies persuaded the Georgia state assembly to sell more than 40000000 acre of land for $500,000.
+These companies persuaded the Georgia General Assembly to sell more than 40000000 acre of land for $500,000.
 Many Georgia officials and legislators were offered shares in these companies or bribes to secure their agreement to the sale.
+According to historian Thomas P. Abernathy, "several companies of speculators...had shamefully bribed all but two members of the legislature."
 On January 7, 1795, Governor Mathews signed into law a bill authorizing the sale of the 40000000 acre, known as the Yazoo Act.

 The territory that was the subject of these purchases included most of the land that had been the subject of the 1789 purchase attempt, and a significant portion of it was resold to buyers in other parts of the country who were not aware of the shaky nature of the transactions.

 Repeal of sale

 When the details of the sale were revealed, public outrage was widespread, and people protested to federal officials and Congressmen.
-Jared Irwin and U.S. Senator James Jackson led the reform efforts: Irwin was elected Governor of Georgia and, less than two months after taking office, signed a bill on February 13, 1796 nullifying the Yazoo Act.
+Jared Irwin and U.S. Senator James Jackson led the reform efforts: Irwin was elected Governor of Georgia and, less than two months after taking office, signed a bill on February 13, 1796 passed by the General Assembly nullifying the Yazoo Act.
 The state burned all copies of the bill except for one that had been sent to President George Washington.
 Jackson resigned as Senator to run for office as next Governor of Georgia.
 He was elected and took office two years later.

 But the matter was not over.
 The state refunded money to people who had purchased land, but some refused the money, preferring to keep the land.
 The state did not recognize their claims, and the matter was to wind through courts for the next decade.
 In 1802 the state ceded to the federal government all claim to lands west of its present border (which were organized into the Mississippi Territory), along with the ongoing legal disputes.
 Claims by third-party owners who had innocently purchased land from the original companies were not fully resolved until 1816.
 Spanish claims to the Georgia territory were resolved with the 1795 Treaty of San Lorenzo; Native American claims to the area were extinguished by a series of treaties ending in the 1820s.

 Legal challenges to Georgia's attempt to repeal the sale reached the Supreme Court in 1810.
 The landmark Fletcher v.
-Peck decision marked one of the first times the Court overturned a state law, deciding that the land sales were binding contracts and could not be retroactively invalidated by the passage of superseding legislation.
+Peck decision marked one of the first times the Court overturned a state law, deciding that the land sales were binding contracts and could not be retroactively invalidated by the enactment of superseding legislation.